BYK/pyresto/docs/tutorial.rst

         branches = Many(Branch, '{repo.url}/branches?per_page=100')

-Using ``lazy=True`` will result in a :class:`LazyList<.core.LazyList>` type of field on the model when accessed which is basically a generator so you can iterate over it but you cannot directly access a specific element by index or get the total length of the collection.
+Using ``lazy=True`` will result in a :class:`LazyList<.core.LazyList>` type of field on the model when accessed, which is basically a generator.
+So you can iterate over it but you cannot directly access a specific element by index or get the total length of the collection.

-You can also use the :class:`Foreign<.core.Foreign>` relation to reference other models::
+You can also use the :class:`Foreign<.core.Foreign>` relation to refer to other models::

     class Tag(GitHubModel):